-At the hospital, Isla underwent various scans and the following day, they were given the devastating news that the mass on Isla’s face was in fact a tumour.
+At the hospital, Isla underwent various scans and the following day, they were given the devastating news that the mass on Isla’s face was, in fact, a tumour.
 They were taken by ambulance to Great Ormond Street Hospital.

 “We were numb with shock.
 Our lives had changed in a heartbeat.
 One day we were living normal lives then literally overnight, everything was different.”

 On arrival to Great Ormond Street Hospital, the news got worse.
-They were told that Isla had stage 4 high-risk neuroblastoma, and that the situation was serious.
+They were told that Isla had stage 4 high-risk neuroblastoma and that the situation was serious.

 High-risk neuroblastoma is a particularly aggressive form of the disease, which is the most common cancer outside the brain in children under 5 years of age.

-Devastatingly, scans and tests revealed that Isla had four tumours; the largest of which was 9cm long in her adrenal gland, resting on her kidney.
+Scans and tests revealed that Isla had four tumours; the largest of which was 9cm long in her adrenal gland, resting on her kidney.
 She also had a tumour on her face, one in her ribs and a small one on her leg.

 Isla’s parents were told by the medical team that Isla’s chance of survival was just 50%.
-They say, “For any parent, this is a horrendous number to hear.”
+They say: “For any parent, this is a horrendous number to hear.”

 Isla’s chemotherapy regime began the next day and whilst the side effects were severe, by January 2017, three of her tumours had disappeared.
 The tumour nearest her kidney had shrunk enough for surgery to go ahead to try to remove what was left.
-After a seven hour operation, Rick and Anna were delighted to hear that the entire tumour had been removed.
+After a seven-hour operation, Rick and Anna were delighted to hear that the entire tumour had been removed.

 The impact of Isla’s diagnosis has been tough on all the family – especially Isla’s siblings.
 While Finn enjoys rough and tumble play with Lottie, he is aware that Isla is unwell so is very gentle with her.
 For Lottie, spending so much time apart from Isla has been difficult.
 She would crawl around looking for her twin everywhere, and as a result, has formed a strong bond with Finn.